-Dry Eye Syndrome is the most frequent patient complaint to eye doctors.
+Dry Eye Syndrome is one of the most frequent patient complaints to eye doctors.
 Approximately 20 percent of the adult population suffers from varying degrees of dry eye problems, and an even higher proportion of elderly adults are affected.
 It is a common disorder of the tear film that results from decreased tear production and excessive tear evaporation.
-Dry Eye Syndrome is commonly associated with a systemic inflammatory process and like most eye diseases, it is often related to health conditions in the rest of the body.
+Dry Eye Syndrome is commonly associated with a systemic inflammatory processes and like most eye diseases, it is often related to health conditions in the rest of the body.

 The Mucus Layer - the closest layer to the corneal epithelium.
 It is produced by the conjunctival goblet cells, and is absorbed by the corneal surface glycoproteins, creating a hydrophilic surface.
 Mucin deficiency, or mucopolysaccharide abnormalities, can lead to poor wetting or glycation of the corneal surface with subsequent desiccation and epithelial damage, even in the presence of adequate aqueous tear production.

 The Aqueous Layer - the layer between the mucous and lipid layers.
 It is secreted by the lacrimal gland and incorporates all water-soluble components of the tear film.
 It also comprises 90% of the tear film's thickness.
 The aqueous layer provides moisture and supplies oxygen and important nutrients to the cornea.